DafyddLlyr/fcc_survey_page/readme.md

-# freeCodeCamp - Survey Page
+# Isle of Skye Tourism Survey Page
+### freeCodeCamp - Responsive Web Design Projects

 A survey page built for freeCodeCamp's *"Responsive Web Design Certification"*.
 A simple project to build an understanding of HTML forms, web accessibility and responsive design.